liex149/Text-Editor/README.md

 THEN I should have proper build scripts for a webpack application

 ## Installation
-User will install npm i and then npm run start in the terminal
+User will install npm i, express and then npm run start in the terminal

 ## Usage
 NA